Stephen Kearney: Coaching career

 For the 2010 Anzac Test, Kearney coached New Zealand in their loss against Australia.
 In the 2010 post-season Kearney was announced as Daniel Anderson's replacement as head coach of the Parramatta Eels for three years beginning in 2011.
 Shortly after that, he took the Kiwis to victory in the 2010 Four Nations Final against Australia.

-In 2011 he failed to coach the Parramatta NRL team to any success, with the Eels achieving just 6 wins and 1 draw in 24 matches, and only just missing out on the wooden spoon when they beat the Gold Coast Titans in the last game of the regular season.
+In 2011 he failed to coach the Parramatta NRL team to any success, with the Eels achieving just six wins and one draw in 24 matches, and only just missing out on the wooden spoon when they beat the Gold Coast Titans in the last game of the regular season.

 Things didn't get any better for Kearney in the 2012 NRL season.
-With the Eels struggling in last place on the NRL ladder after 16 rounds, Melbourne Storm's inaugural coach, and two time premiership winning coach Chris Anderson was appointed as a mentor to Stephen Kearney to help him turn the club's fortunes around.
+With the Eels struggling in last place on the NRL ladder after 16 rounds, Melbourne Storm's inaugural coach, and two time premiership winning coach Chris Anderson was appointed as a mentor to Kearney to help him turn the club's fortunes around.
 However this did not eventuate and Kearney was forced to resign only three rounds later on 20 July, after achieving only 3 wins from 19 matches in the season.
 He left the Eels with just 10 wins from 42 matches, a very poor winning percentage of 24 percent.

 In October 2012 Kearney signed a two-year contract as Brisbane Broncos assistant coach from 2013.

 Kearney coached the holders, New Zealand in the 2013 World Cup where they were beaten in the final by Australia.

-In November 2014, Kearney guided New Zealand to their second Four Nations championship, defeating Australia 22–18 in the final.
+In November 2014, he guided New Zealand to their second Four Nations championship, defeating Australia 22–18 in the final.

-In March 2015, Kearney signed a new deal to remain as coach of the Kiwis until the conclusion of the 2017 Rugby League World Cup.
+In March 2015, he signed a new deal to remain as coach of the Kiwis until the conclusion of the 2017 Rugby League World Cup.